Greenfleet: Climate change research project at Nardoo Hills

 Greenfleet has joined forces with Bush Heritage Australia on a climate-ready revegetation project at Nardoo Hills Reserve in central Victoria, Australia.

 This project is designed to protect and restore temperate woodlands—the most threatened wooded ecosystem in Australia—and contribute to climate change resilience.

 Spanning 1,200 hectares, Nardoo Hills Reserve has experienced dieback of two Eucalypt species–grey box (Eucalyptus microcarpa) and yellow box (Eucalyptus melliodora).
-The dieback is affecting both older and younger trees that provide crucial habitat for native wildlife, including the Hooded Robin, Yellow-tufted Honeyeater, Brown Treecreeper and Tree Goanna.
+The dieback is affecting both older and younger trees that provide crucial habitat for native wildlife, including the hooded robin, yellow-tufted honeyeater, brown treecreeper and tree goanna.

 Using data sourced from the Bureau of Meteorology, the project has modelled the regional climate for the next 30 to 70 years.
 As a result, the seeds to be planted in the trial have been sourced from trees in New South Wales and South Australia that currently experience hotter and drier climates.

-The large-scale trial is intended to diversify the Eucalypt species’ gene pool and aims to ‘future-proof’ Nardoo Hills as temperatures increase and rainfall patterns change.
+The large-scale trial is intended to diversify the Eucalypt species’ gene pool and aims to "future-proof" Nardoo Hills as temperatures increase and rainfall patterns change.

 Reconciliation Action Plan

-In 2021, Greenfleet gained approval of a Reconciliation Action Plan (RAP) from Reconciliation Australia.
+In 2021, Greenfleet gained approval of a Reconciliation Action Plan from Reconciliation Australia.
 This plan will see the organisation take steps towards working more closely with Aboriginal and Torres Strait Islander people and to play a more proactive role in reconciliation.